Mandatory for all developments unless it is classified Exempt Development.

 To book your inspection, you will need to provide the following information to the officer taking your call:

-- Type of inspection (refer to Consent or PCA Agreement for the inspections required)
+- Type of inspection (refer to Consent or Principal Certifier Agreement for the inspections required)

 - Address of where the inspection will take place

 - Contact name and telephone number of the relevant person

 - construction certificate number